 The Aloka Vihara sisters are a community of bhikkhunis (fully-ordained nuns) dedicated to practicing the Buddha’s teaching in the style of the Theravada Forest Tradition.
 Their practice emphasizes simplicity, renunciation, service and an orientation towards learning from the natural world – all held within the context of the Buddha’s teaching.
 The sisters are embracing and integrating the realities and challenges of contemporary society into their practice.

 Ayya Anandabodhi first encountered the Buddha’s teachings in her early teens, igniting a deep interest in the Buddha’s Path of Awakening.
 She lived and trained as a nun in the Forest Tradition at Amaravati and Chithurst monasteries in England from 1992 until 2009, when she moved to the US to help establish Aloka Vihara, a training monastery for women.

-Ayya Santacitta was born in Austria and has a multifaceted background in hotel management, cultural anthropology and avant-garde dance theatre.
+Ayya Santacitta was born in Austria and has a multifaceted background in hotel management, ethnology and avant-garde dance theatre.
 Her first teacher was Ajahn Buddhadasa, who sparked her interest in Buddhist monastic life.
-She has practiced meditation for over 25 years and trained as a nun in both the East and West since 1993, primarily in the lineage of Ajahn Chah.
+She has practiced meditation for almost 30 years and trained as a nun in both the East and West since 1993, primarily in the lineage of Ajahn Chah.
 Since meeting Shechen Rabjam Rinpoche in 2002, she also integrates Dzogchen teachings into her practice.